richmahn/en_tn/pro/front/intro.md

 #### What is the book of Proverbs about? ####

 Proverbs are usually short sentences well-known for their meanings and understood by everyone who speaks that language.
 Most societies have their own proverbs.
 The book of Proverbs is a collection of this kind of statements.
 It also includes general teachings about how to live wisely.
-Scholars refer to Proverbs, Psalms, Job, Ecclesiastes, and the Song of Solomon as Wisdom Literature.
+Scholars refer to Proverbs, Psalms, Job, Ecclesiastes, and the Song of Songs as Wisdom Literature.
 (See: [[rc://en/ta/man/translate/writing-proverbs]])

 #### How should the title of this book be translated? ####